3 words – easier than resolutions, right?

 And I like all those.
 They’re cool.
 I don’t think my words are that “cool” but I am ok, today, with being a little less cool and just telling it like it is.
 So, below are my 3 words for 2014.

 The reason this word popped into my mind straight away is because that’s what I have been feeling and getting so much of lately.
-Ever since I shared this story.
-I have been overwhelmed by the way people have been getting in touch, on Facebook, by email and by text, to say “I’ve been through this” or “I’m cheering you on” or “I’m there for you” or “You can do this”.
+Ever since I shared my story, I have been overwhelmed by the way people have been getting in touch, on Facebook, by email and by text, to say “I’ve been through this” or “I’m cheering you on” or “I’m there for you” or “You can do this”.

 And it makes me want to give support right back!
 We humans need each other.
 And we are better together, as a team.
 This whole “proving I can do it by myself” theory is just lame!
 No point.
 In fact, people want to help – it makes us happy!
 That’s how I am, and that’s how I think other people are too.
 So instead of feeling guilty, I welcome all the support, and will give back as much as I can, and on repeat.